roboncode/avocadojs/README.1.md

 ### What are slices?

-Slices extend Avocado in order to provide I/O to various sources.
+Slices extend Tang in order to provide I/O to various sources.
 These might be databases, local file access, services, etc. The first and primary slice being developed is for ArangoDb.

 #### Orango Slice